jeremejazz/xtremeLoader/README.md

   - About
   - Report a Bug

+- Wizard for first run, ask user information.
+Also add option to skip
 - class for ajax
 - class for sms send (for future version)
 - Based on interface. even though js doesnt have interfaces